 If you can’t find the info on their websites (or even if you can — a lot of places are notoriously bad at keeping their own websites updated), there are a few places you can check online.
 LinkedIn and Indeed are pretty straightforward.
 If you’re having trouble bringing up the search results you want, I find just typing in “music industry” seems to do the trick.
 If you’re in Canada, a great option is WorkInCulture.
 It’s all Canadian arts & culture jobs on their own site.

 There are a couple more niche options I’ve discovered just from being in the industry.
 There are places you’d never think to check unless someone else tips you off to it!
 For instance, I highly recommend any Canadians sign up for the Music Canada newsletter.
 They often share info about albums going platinum or industry news, but each email has a list of current job openings near the end.
 It’s perfect.
 I’d also highly recommend checking Eric Alper’s website daily.
-He’s constantly compiling current media jobs in Canada, and he’s also just a really incredible person in the industry to follow!
+He’s constantly compiling current media jobs in Canada, along with other articles and music info!

 I’ve also discovered the joys of Facebook groups (something I never thought I’d say again after 2008).
 There are so many online communities for different segments of the industry, from women in music to journalists to touring photographers.
 Often you have to be approved to gain entry, but it can open you up to tons of opportunities (and new friends).
 For instance, you can ask if anyone works for a company you’re applying to, and maybe someone can help get your resume into the right hands!
 Here are a couple of my faves:

 - Music Biz Besties (for women in music, mainly Nashville based)

 - GBTRS Music Industry Networking Group (for women in music)